Table of Contents [expand]

 You must prevent new data from writing to your app during the upgrade process to ensure a complete data transfer to the new KVS instance.
 Place your app into maintenance mode.
 If you have scheduler jobs running, disable them.

 Maintenance mode doesn’t automatically scale down any dynos.
-Scale down any non-web dynos, such as worker dynos for queueing jobs, to ensure that no connections are writing data to KVS.
+Scale down any non-web dynos, such as worker dynos for queueing jobs, to make sure that no connections are writing data to the instance.

 Step 2: Create the Fork